xillio/the-definitive-guide/01-getting-started/00-chapter1.md

 better understanding of the framework.
-In the first section of this guide we will not only explain how to set up and prepare a project for development, but also walk you through the process of using an automated tool to deploy a project within the [Xill git repository][1].
+In the first section of this guide we will not only explain how to set up and prepare a project for development, but also walk you through the process of using an automated tool to deploy a project within the [Xill repository][1].
 In the second section we will walk you through the basic components of the newly created plugin.
 Also we will show you how to create, use and test every component of it.
 Last but not least, we will cover some more advanced